Jish2/noted/guides/boba.md

 ---

 ## disclaimers
-- my sweetness control is standard - 1, (gong cha/kft 70%)
+- my sweetness control is default-1, (gong cha/kft 70%)
 - some of these takes are extremely outdated (ordered chronologically but not dated)
 - also forgot to log boba for like 4 months.
 ## my gotos